 for a maintenance contract:

-The less documents, the better.
+The less documents we have, the better the situation we find ourselves in.
 It is strongly advised to only have one requirement document.
-Tools such as Jira offer this feature, in only one place, and it can be shared with the stakeholders, all along the life cycle of the project, and even of the product.
+Tools such as Jira offer this feature in only one place, and it can be shared with the stakeholders, all along the life cycle of the project, and even of the product.